 Tribute is an artwork due to be unveiled in the main reception area of the new Royal Liverpool University Hospital (RLBUHT).
 The artwork celebrates, remembers and give thanks to the generosity of organ and tissue donors and their families.

-Through its round tower-like form, the artwork will act as a strong internal landmark within the building.
+Through its round tower-like form, Tribute will act as a strong internal landmark within the building.
 A doorway in its side invites visitors to enter.
 Beautiful patterns of coloured light emanating from the semitransparent structure can be viewed and enjoyed from all angles, creating an inspiring and intriguing space for contemplation.
 The experience alters with the changing daylight which streams into the atrium from above.

 Upon entering the artwork, visitors can stand or sit on the in-built seating.
 They will notice that many of the translucent coloured panels have printed text on them, which are extracts from personal responses and stories collected from patients and staff of the hospital, illustrating the impact which organ and tissue donation has had on their lives.
 Including contributions from dialysis patients, each story will express the positive impact the hospitals’ services have had.